Summary

 Here, Ã is the adjacency matrix with added self-loops, D̃ is the degree matrix, H(l) is the node feature matrix at layer l, and W(l) is a learnable weight matrix.
 The key operation is symmetric normalization: each node aggregates features from its neighbors, weighted by the inverse square root of the degrees of both the source and target nodes.

-GCN was simple, effective, and scalable.
-It achieved state-of-the-art results on node classification benchmarks.
-But it had a fundamental limitation: the aggregation weights are fixed by the graph structure.
-Every neighbor of a node contributes according to a predetermined formula based on node degrees — not on the actual relevance of that neighbor’s features.
+GCN was simple, effective, and scalable, and it achieved leading results on node-classification benchmarks.
+However, it had a fundamental limitation: the aggregation weights are fixed by the graph structure.
+Every neighbor of a node contributes according to a predetermined formula based on node degrees rather than on the actual relevance of that neighbor’s features.

-Graph Attention Networks (Veličković et al., 2018) solved this problem by introducing learnable attention weights.
-Instead of aggregating neighbor features with fixed coefficients, GAT computes attention scores that determine how much each neighbor contributes to a node’s updated representation.
+Graph Attention Networks (Veličković et al., 2018) addressed this limitation by introducing learnable attention weights.
+Rather than aggregating neighbor features with fixed coefficients, GAT computes attention scores that determine how much each neighbor contributes to a node’s updated representation.
 The attention weights are computed dynamically based on the features of both the source and target nodes.

-This is analogous to how the attention mechanism in Transformers allows each token to attend differently to other tokens in the sequence.
-GAT brings this same flexibility to graph-structured data.
+The mechanism is analogous to the attention mechanism in Transformers, which allows each token to attend differently to other tokens in the sequence.
+GAT extends this flexibility to graph-structured data.

 How Attention Works on Graphs

-Let us walk through the GAT attention mechanism step by step.
-This is the core of the architecture, and understanding it thoroughly is essential.
+The GAT attention mechanism is examined here step by step.
+This material is the core of the architecture, and a thorough understanding is essential.

-Suppose we have a graph with N nodes, each with a feature vector of dimension F. Node i has feature vector hi ∈ ℝF.
-Our goal is to produce updated feature vectors h'i ∈ ℝF' that incorporate information from each node’s neighborhood.
+Consider a graph with N nodes, each with a feature vector of dimension F. Node i has feature vector hi ∈ ℝF.
+The objective is to produce updated feature vectors h'i ∈ ℝF' that incorporate information from each node’s neighborhood.

 Step One: Linear Transformation of Node Features

-First, we apply a shared linear transformation to every node’s feature vector.
-This is a learnable weight matrix W ∈ ℝF'×F that projects each node’s features into a new space:
+First, a shared linear transformation is applied to every node’s feature vector.
+This is a learnable weight matrix W ∈ ℝF'×F that projects each node’s features into a new space.

 zi = W · hi for all nodes i

-The matrix W is shared across all nodes — this is what makes the operation efficient and allows the model to generalize.
-After this transformation, each node has a new representation zi ∈ ℝF'.
+The matrix W is shared across all nodes.
+This shared parameterization makes the operation efficient and allows the model to generalize.
+After the transformation, each node has a new representation zi ∈ ℝF'.

 Step Two: Computing Attention Coefficients

-Next, we compute attention coefficients eij for every pair of connected nodes (i, j).
+Next, attention coefficients eij are computed for every pair of connected nodes (i, j).
 These coefficients indicate how important node j’s features are to node i.
-The attention mechanism a computes:
+The attention mechanism a is defined as follows.

 eij = LeakyReLU(aT · [zi ∥ zj])

-- Concatenation: The transformed features of nodes i and j are concatenated:
+- Concatenation: the transformed features of nodes i and j are concatenated, producing

 a ∈ ℝ2F'is applied via dot product.
-This single vector is shared across all node pairs. - LeakyReLU activation: The result passes through LeakyReLU (with negative slope typically set to 0.2), introducing nonlinearity and allowing negative attention logits.
+This single vector is shared across all node pairs. - LeakyReLU activation: the result passes through LeakyReLU (typically with a negative slope of 0.2), which introduces nonlinearity and allows negative attention logits.

-Crucially, we only compute eij for nodes j in the neighborhood of i (denoted N(i)), which includes node i itself (via a self-loop).
-This is what makes GAT operate on the graph structure — attention is masked to only consider actual connections.
+Importantly, eij is computed only for nodes j in the neighborhood of i, denoted N(i), which includes node i itself via a self-loop.
+This is what makes GAT operate on the graph structure: attention is masked to consider only actual connections.

 a can be split into two halves: a = [aleft ∥ aright], so that aT · [zi ∥ zj] = aleftT · zi + arightT · zj.
-This decomposition is computationally efficient because you can precompute aleftT · zi for all nodes, then add the pairwise terms only for connected nodes.
+This decomposition is computationally efficient because aleftT · zi can be precomputed for all nodes, with pairwise terms added only for connected nodes.

 Step Three: Softmax Normalization Across Neighbors

 The raw attention coefficients eij are not directly comparable across different nodes.
-To make them interpretable as relative importance weights, we normalize them using softmax across each node’s neighborhood:
+To make them interpretable as relative importance weights, they are normalized using softmax across each node’s neighborhood.

 αij = softmaxj(eij) = exp(eij) / Σk∈N(i) exp(eik)

-After normalization, the attention weights αij sum to 1 over each node’s neighborhood.
-A high αij means node j is very important to node i; a low value means j contributes little.
-The model learns these weights through backpropagation, so it automatically discovers which neighbors carry the most useful information for the downstream task.
+After normalization, the attention weights αij sum to one over each node’s neighborhood.
+A high value of αij indicates that node j is very important to node i; a low value indicates that j contributes little.
+The model learns these weights through backpropagation, automatically discovering which neighbors carry the most useful information for the downstream task.

 Step Four: Weighted Neighborhood Aggregation

-Finally, we compute the updated feature vector for node i by taking a weighted sum of its neighbors’ transformed features, using the attention weights:
+Finally, the updated feature vector for node i is computed as a weighted sum of its neighbors’ transformed features, with the attention weights serving as the coefficients.

 h’i = σ(Σj∈N(i) αij · zj)

-where σ is a nonlinear activation function (typically ELU or ReLU).
-Expanding zj:
+Here σ is a nonlinear activation function, typically ELU or ReLU.
+Expanding zj yields the following.

 h’i = σ(Σj∈N(i) αij · W · hj)

 This is the complete single-head GAT update rule.
-Compare this to GCN, where the weights are fixed as 1/√(di · dj).
+In GCN, the weights are fixed as 1/√(di · dj).
 In GAT, the weights αij are learned functions of the node features themselves, making the aggregation adaptive and context-dependent.

 Multi-Head Attention: Stabilizing the Learning Process

 A single attention head computes one set of attention weights over each node’s neighborhood.
-But just as in Transformers, relying on a single attention head can be unstable and limits the model’s representational capacity.
-Different aspects of the node features might require different attention patterns.
+As in Transformers, however, relying on a single attention head can be unstable and limits the model’s representational capacity.
+Different aspects of the node features may require different attention patterns.

-GAT addresses this with multi-head attention.
-Instead of one attention head, the model uses K independent attention heads, each with its own weight matrix Wk and attention vector ak.
+GAT addresses this through multi-head attention.
+Rather than using a single attention head, the model employs K independent attention heads, each with its own weight matrix Wk and attention vector ak.
 Each head independently computes attention weights and produces a set of output features.

 h’i = ∥k=1K σ(Σj∈N(i) αijk · Wk · hj)

 For the final (output) layer, concatenation would produce an unnecessarily large output.
-Instead, the heads are averaged:
+The heads are therefore averaged instead.

 h’i = σ(1/K · Σk=1K Σj∈N(i) αijk · Wk · hj)